Georgia (U.S. state): Energy

-In November 2009, the South Korean automaker Kia Corporation began production in Georgia.
-The first Kia plant built in the U.S., Kia Motors Manufacturing Georgia, is located in West Point.
-Rivian, an electric vehicle manufacturer, plans to begin production at a facility in Social Circle in 2024.

-Industrial products include textiles and apparel, transportation equipment, food processing, paper products, chemicals and products, and electric equipment.

 Logistics

-Georgia was ranked the number 2 state for infrastructure and global access by Area Development magazine.
+In 2017, Georgia ranked second among all states for infrastructure and global access by Area Development magazine.

 The Georgia Ports Authority owns and operates four ports in the state: Port of Savannah, Port of Brunswick, Port Bainbridge, and Port Columbus.
-The Port of Savannah is the third-busiest seaport in the United States, importing and exporting a total of 2.3 million TEUs per year.
+The Port of Savannah is the third-busiest seaport in the United States, importing and exporting a total of 4.9 million TEUs for 2023.
 The Port of Savannah's Garden City Terminal is the largest single container terminal in North America.
 Several major companies including Target, IKEA, and Heineken operate distribution centers in close proximity to the Port of Savannah.

 Hartsfield–Jackson Atlanta International Airport moves over 650,000 tons of cargo annually through three cargo complexes (2 e6sqft of floor space).
 It has nearby cold storage for perishables; it is the only airport in the Southeast with USDA-approved cold-treatment capabilities.
 Delta Air Lines also offers an on-airport refrigeration facility for perishable cargo, and a 250-acre Foreign Trade Zone is located at the airport.

 Georgia is a major railway hub, has the most extensive rail system in the Southeast, and has the service of two Class I railroads, CSX and Norfolk Southern, plus 24 short-line railroads.
 Georgia is ranked the No. 3 state in the nation for rail accessibility.
 Rail shipments include intermodal, bulk, automotive and every other type of shipment.

 Georgia has an extensive interstate highway system including 1200 mi of interstate highway and 20000 mi of federal and state highways that facilitate the efficient movement of more than $620 billion of cargo by truck each year.
 Georgia's six interstates connect to 80 percent of the U.S. population within a two-day truck drive.
 More than $14 billion in funding has been approved for new roadway infrastructure.